 The Department of Nursing offers three options leading to the Bachelor of Science of Nursing (B.S.N.): the Traditional B.S.N., the Accelerated B.S.N. and the R.N.-B.S.N.
 The Nursing department is veteran friendly and admits veterans to options based on their education and work experience.
 For additional information, please contact Nursing Student Services.

 Department Chair of Nursing

 The Department of Nursing was established in 1948.
 Initially, the Department offered a certificate in public health nursing.
 The R.N.-B.S.N. program started in 1961.
 By starting the R.N.-B.S.N. program, NCCU became one of the first universities in the United States to offer a baccalaureate in nursing to associate-degree and diploma nurses.
-In response to the expressed need for a generic baccalaureate program, the Department of Nursing admitted its first class of generic or traditional students in Fall 1969.
-The program received full accreditation in 1970, a status that has been maintained since that time, with it currently accredited with the Accreditation Commission for Education in Nursing.
+In response to the expressed need for a generic baccalaureate program, the Department of Nursing admitted its first class of generic or traditional students in Fall of 1969.
+The program received full accreditation in 1970, a status that has been maintained since that time, with it currently accredited by the Accreditation Commission for Education in Nursing.